wolffles/array_flashcards/README.md

   type 'ruby <filename>'

 #the program:
- will ask for amount of cards you want to try then continue to ask questions until you complete the amount of cards you've specified
+ will ask for amount of cards you want to try. then continue to ask questions until you complete the amount of cards you've specified.

+ hints: if one is confusing or to hard, type 'idk' to continue on.
+It will return the correct answer as well.